ascendbruce/awesome_rails_console/README.md

-# AwesomePry
+# AwesomeRailsConsole

 This gem was inspired by [Using pry in production](https://bugsnag.com/blog/production-pry), [jazz_hands](https://github.com/nixme/jazz_hands) and [jazz_fingers](https://github.com/plribeiro3000/jazz_fingers).

-The pros of AwesomePry are:
+The pros of AwesomeRailsConsole are:

 * Less gem dependances (Require infrequent used gems only when you want it)
 * Simpler prompt modification (More like the default pry prompt you're familiar with)